 2. Irregular Choice

-A top spot for quirky, off-beat designs, this Carnaby Street boutique is as unique as the shoes it sells.
-Japanese street fashion, Alice in Wonderland and everything in between inspires these weird and wonderfu styles.
-There’s even an unconventional bridal collection and a small collection of bags, accessories and clothing.
+The ultimate spot for playful and original design, this Carnaby Street boutique is as unique as the shoes it sells.
+Japanese street fashion, Alice in Wonderland and everything in between inspires the stock on offer.
+There’s even an unconventional bridal collection and a small range of bags, accessories and clothing.

 35 Carnaby Street, London, WC1 7DP